prantlf/janadom/README.md

 createRef(el: null | Element = null): { current: null | Element }
 ```

 The `createRef` is used in the (written) source code to create an object, which will host a DOM element pointing to an element created by the JSX code.
-It is a convenient way how to locate elements in the generated DOM withtou querying for them later.
+It is a convenient way how to locate elements in the generated DOM without querying for them later.
 See [element references](#references) for more information.

 See also the documentation of [React JSX] for a full reference of the JSX syntax.